-The Green Line is Calgary’s next light rail transit (LRT) line, and one of the highest public transit infrastructure priorities for The City.
+The Green Line is Calgary’s next council approved light rail transit (LRT) line, and one of the highest public transit infrastructure priorities for The City.

-The Green Line will be an important piece of Calgary's transit network, adding 46 kilometres of track to the existing 59 kilometre LRT system.
+The Green Line will be an important piece of Calgary's transit network, adding 28 stations and 46 kilometres of track to the existing 45 stations and 59 kilometre LRT system.

 The Green Line will provide direct connections to the new South Health Campus, new recreation centres, major employment centres, the new $168 million National Music Centre, the new $245 million Central Library, Stampede Park, and several business revitalization zones.
-The Green Line will also integrate with future rail connection to the Calgary International Airport, which is in the midst of a $2 billion expansion.
+The Green Line will also integrate with future rail connection to the Calgary International Airport, where they recently opened the new International Terminal.

 For more information please visit: calgary.ca/greenline